vasilisp/lingograph/README.md

 ## Core Concepts

-`lingograph` is built around two main concepts:
+`lingograph` is built around the following concepts:

 ### Actor